FABIEN-T/HRnet/.github/ISSUE_TEMPLATE/current-employees-feature.md

 - [ ] Choose the number of employees displayed per page (10, 25, 50, 100)
 - [ ] Do a job search with by entering their name in the search field
 - [ ] Click on the previous or next page to access to any page listing employees
+- [ ] Click on the up or down arrow in the header of a column to change the order in which employees are displayed (imported from existing library)